OpenModelica/modelica-language-server/README.md

 ## Building the Language Server

-  - Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+  - Run `npm install` and `npm run postinstall` in this folder.This installs all necessary npm modules in both the client and server folder
   - Open VS Code on this folder.
   - Press Ctrl+Shift+B to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).